vphantom/vof/binary.md

 ## WIRE FORMAT

-A Vanilla Object Format chunk is a stream of control values, each sometimes followed by data as specified by the value itself.
+A Vanilla Object Format chunk is a stream of values, each sometimes followed by data as specified by the value itself.

 Optionally, writers may prefix their output with `0x566F461A` ("VoF^Z") as a format magic number.